books

 -Preface

-The Author, emboldened by a Banking experience of over forty years, offers this little work to the public in the hope that, elementary though it be, it may prove acceptable to many persons of ...
+The Author, emboldened by a Banking experience of over forty years, offers this little work to the public in the hope that, elementary though it be, it may ...

 -Chapter I. Easy Steps To Money Matters

 Money is the medium by which we may acquire from others, who are willing to part with them, such things as we may desire.
-The price of an article is the value set upon it by the possessor, as ...
+The price of an article is the value ...

 -Easy Steps To Money Matters.
 Continued

-In addition to this Miss Smith will be presented with what is called a pass-book - a book passing between the bank and herself, now become a customer - in which she will find it stated in the ...
+In addition to this Miss Smith will be presented with what is called a pass-book - a book passing between the bank and herself, now become a customer - in ...

 -Chapter II.
 The Bank Account